JackSawyerWATX/dsaArrays/README.md

 - Shows the importance of preconditions for algorithm correctness
 - Demonstrates logarithmic time complexity concepts in search algorithms

+### linearSearch.py
+This script demonstrates the linear search algorithm for finding elements in arrays:
+- Implements a simple sequential search that checks each element one by one
+- Works on both sorted and unsorted arrays without any preprocessing
+- Returns the index of the target element if found, or -1 if not found
+- Has O(n) time complexity in the worst case, making it less efficient for large arrays
+- Demonstrates the most straightforward search approach
+- Shows the trade-off between simplicity and performance in search algorithms

 ### pythonQueueClass.py
 This script demonstrates an object-oriented implementation of a queue data structure:
 - Defines a Queue class with an internal list to store queue elements